 In other words, the use of digital twins will provide a common environment for managing the different pilot lines.

-As stated before, a digital twin comprises a set of correlated digital models and supporting data that provides cohesive information about the assets of a factory (i.e., components, product, process or entire production life cycle).
+As stated before, a digital twin comprises a set of correlated digital models and supporting data that provides cohesive information about the assets of a factory.
+These assets can be components, products, processes or refer to the entire production life cycle.

 In parallel, a set of functional process models will be used to optimise the resource allocation and usage of the entire production line.

-These set of correlated models, simulation results and other relevant data about the modules will enable the stakeholders to make informed decisions about the production process in real-time.
-Moreover, the DIMOFAC project will make use of upcoming standards for Digital Twin technologies such as Asset Administrative Shell (AAS ) from the Plattform Industrie 4.0, to allow the possibility of using any standardised tool that may come in the future.
+This set of correlated models, simulation results and other relevant data about the modules will enable the stakeholders to make informed decisions about the production process in real-time.
+Moreover, the DIMOFAC project will make use of upcoming standards for Digital Twin technologies such as Asset Administrative Shell (AAS ) from the Plattform Industrie 4.0.
+This will allow the possibility of using any standardised tool that may come in the future.

 The digital twin will provide a virtual representation of the physical modules, objects and/or systems.
 Overall, the Digital Twin will help as follows:

-- Enable early verification for both products and processes
+- Early verification for both products and processes

 - Fast reconfiguration and setting time, which are a direct result of the simulation tools that allow users to get a better prediction of how the product will perform under everyday use